English Language Learner

 Classes are built around the student’s strengths and goals.
 The curriculum covers functional academics, community living, health and safety, leisure activities and humanities.
 Students have computers and other technology available.
 They take part in campus and community activities.

 To be eligible to participate in the S.O.A.R.
 Program, an individual must be 17 or older, not enrolled in the public school system and be (a) diagnosed with an intellectual disability or (b) functioning on that level because of a head injury or brain damage.
 Students must have the ability to be tested to enter the classes and demonstrate progress in order to remain in the classes.
 Instructors cannot provide assistance with activities of daily living.
 If students need assistance with eating, ambulating, or using the restrooms someone must accompany the student in order to assist with their needs.

-Classes are offered at no cost to the student and are held at the north campus in Rowan County and at the south campus in Cabarrus County.
-There is also a class offered at Rowan Vocational Opportunities, for their clients.
-For more information, please use the contact information provided.
+Classes are offered at no cost to the student and are held at the North Campus in Rowan County and at the South Campus in Cabarrus County.
+There is also a class offered at Rowan Vocational Opportunities for their clients.

 For information on placement testing and registration, please contact: